matterholt/workHourLog/README.md

 ## TODOs

+- [ ] Add transition to the modal, to allow better UX

 - [ ] Build a simple bar chart showing the weeks hours

 - [ ] Build style for the modal component

 - [ ] On the chart for the daily hours, have a button to edit the data

+- [ ] Style for the header,

 - [x] improve toggle buttons on the models, duplicated code, should use object to determine whether model is open or close

-- [ ] Style for the header,

 ## Extra features